Hands of Hope

 An elected committee oversees production and management of the daily tasks, including care of the working space.
 The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by others within the group, with each person, from the committee down, involved directly with production itself.

-A six-hour working day is the norm with production beginning after morning meditation.
+A seven-hour working day is the norm with production beginning after morning meditation.
 A meal is shared at noon and the producers have time to relax.

 Wages are paid by the day, with paid time given to attend hospital appointments.
 Transportation from the villages is provided and those who come by motorbike receive a weekly petrol allowance on top of their wage.